You2499/settleease/ANALYTICS_DESIGN_AUDIT.md

 ### ✅ Stage 8: Fix Card Shadow Clipping (COMPLETED)

 **Changes Made:**
-1. Increased ScrollArea padding from `p-0.5` (2px) to `px-1 py-2` (4px horizontal, 8px vertical)
+1. Increased ScrollArea padding from `p-0.5` (2px) to `px-2 py-4` (8px horizontal, 16px vertical)
 2. This ensures `shadow-lg` on cards is fully visible and not clipped
+3. Initial attempt with `px-1 py-2` was insufficient for the large shadow

 **Components Updated:**
-- ✅ AnalyticsTab.tsx - Fixed ScrollArea padding
+- ✅ AnalyticsTab.tsx - Fixed ScrollArea padding (revised)

 **Impact:** Card shadows now display properly on all cards, including the last row (CategorySpendingPieChart and ExpenseDistributionChart), matching the shadow behavior in other tabs.
+The `shadow-lg` now has adequate space to render fully.

+### ✅ Stage 9: Fix Calendar Alignment (COMPLETED)

+**Changes Made:**
+1. Removed fixed width (`w-8`) from day name headers to allow proper centering
+2. Added `flex items-center justify-center` to calendar cell wrapper divs
+3. Fixed empty cell alignment to match filled cells

+**Components Updated:**
+- ✅ TransactionHeatmapCalendar.tsx - Fixed calendar grid alignment

+**Impact:** Calendar day names and date cells are now properly centered within the grid, creating a more polished and professional appearance.

 ---

 ## Summary of All Fixes

 ### Total Components Updated: 17
-### Total Stages Completed: 8
+### Total Stages Completed: 9

 **Design System Enhancements:**
 - ✅ Added `chartMarginsPie` for pie chart consistency